griffinschoenherr/Pet-Feeder-2021/README.md

 ## Description
-For my senior project, I created a Pet Feeder, powered by ESP 8266 NodeMCU.
-This project was built with the intention of having the pet feeder be controlled via NodeMCU, which in turn would be controlled with Blynk, a platform for the feeder to be controlled over the internet with.
+<li> For my senior project, I created a Pet Feeder, powered by ESP 8266 NodeMCU.
+This project was built with the intention of having the pet feeder be controlled via NodeMCU, which in turn would be controlled with Blynk, a platform for the feeder to be controlled over the internet with. </li>
+<li> The feeder is coded such that it can be manually triggered, or have two alarms set for it to go off throughout the day.</li>
+<li> Feeder will display feed intervals in the app. </li>
+<li> Amount of servings can be adjusted in app.</li>
 ## Hardware
 <li> ESP8266 NodeMCU </li>
 ![IMG_1682](https://user-images.githubusercontent.com/47340308/115754591-57cf5b00-a36a-11eb-8e88-8eb90f64898b.png)